I was living in Thailand and I got an eye infection randomly.

 During our lunch she made a comment about how my eye was reddish.

 A few days later my right eye swelled up.
-I’ve had styes before, black eyes from sports and any sort of issue like this always seems to clear up in 1-2 weeks.
+I’ve had styes before, black eyes from sports and other sorts of eye issues, they always seems to clear up after 1-2 weeks.

 Except it didn’t.